 Regardless of which account you choose, you can have an easier time qualifying for a Chase business credit card.
 Note though that having a Chase business checking or savings account doesn’t guarantee approval.
 But, it’s harder to qualify for a credit card under the current conditions than before the global health crisis.

 The best Chase business checking account is the one that lets you easily waive the monthly fee.
 You should also factor incidental fees like excess items, wire transfers, and cashier’s checks into your comparison.
-A complimentary personal or business savings account can also make an upper-level account be a good match.
+A complimentary personal or business savings account can also make an upper-level account a good match.

 Who can open a Chase business checking account?